Gastric Sleeve Surgery in Tijuana, Mexico

 - Restriction in the stomach – it takes less food to fill up which leads to less calorie intake.

 - Reduction of the hunger hormones (ghrelin) – the individual is less hungry throughout the day.

 The distinct advantage of the gastric sleeve procedure is the preservation of the patient’s anatomy while reducing obesity-related diseases, improving health, and longevity.
 Sleeve surgery in Tijuana, Mexico with our Bariatric Center has a proven track record to produce significant and sustained weight-loss while being one of the less-costly and less-invasive weight loss procedures.

 Get Information About Gastric Sleeve By Using The Contact Form Below,

 Gastric sleeve patients report successful weight loss with minimal digestion problems compared to other types of weight loss surgeries.
 Other advantages include:

 - There are no foreign objects placed within the body, like with the gastric band.

-- Since it is a purely restrictive procedure, it avoids an occurrence of malabsorption problems present in other types of surgeries like gastric bypass.
+- It is a purely restrictive procedure, therefore, there is no occurrence of malabsorption problems, like gastric bypass.

-- Since the remaining part of the stomach is composed of less elastic tissue, the likelihood of stretching and failing in the ensuing years is minimal.
+- The remaining part of the stomach is composed of less elastic tissue, therefore, the likelihood of stretching in the ensuing years is minimal.

-- Gastric sleeve surgery can be easily revised into another surgery, such as the re-sleeve, gastric bypass, and duodenal switch.
+- It can be easily revised into another surgery, such as the re-sleeve, gastric bypass, and duodenal switch.